-Cash and cash equivalents totaled \$276.6 million as of August 29, 2015, an increase of \$84.8 million from \$191.8 million as of August 30, 2014.
-Our working capital was \$477.7 million as of August 29, 2015 compared to \$398.2 million as of August 30, 2014.
-We generated \$226.9 million and \$194.6 million in cash from operating activities in the fiscal years ended August 29, 2015 and August 30, 2014, respectively.
+Cash and cash equivalents totaled \$363.8 million as of August 27, 2016, an increase of \$87.2 million from \$276.6 million as of August 29, 2015.
+Our working capital was \$625.0 million as of August 27, 2016 compared to \$477.7 million as of August 29, 2015.
+Subsequent to August 27, 2016, we completed our acquisition of Arrow Uniform for a cash purchase price of approximately \$122.0 million.
+We generated \$207.6 million and \$226.9 million in cash from operating activities in the fiscal years ended August 27, 2016 and August 29, 2015, respectively.
 We believe that our current cash and cash equivalent balances, our cash generated from future operations and amounts available under our Credit Agreement (defined below) will be sufficient to meet our current anticipated working capital and capital expenditure requirements for at least the next 12 months.
-We expect to replace the Credit Agreement prior to its maturity with a new revolving line of credit on appropriate terms.

-We have accumulated \$54.7 million in cash outside the United States that is expected to be invested indefinitely in our foreign subsidiaries.
+We have accumulated \$54.9 million in cash outside the United States that is expected to be invested indefinitely in our foreign subsidiaries.
 If these funds were distributed to the U.S. in the form of dividends, we would likely be subject to additional U.S. income taxes.
 However, we do not believe that any resulting taxes payable would have a material impact on our liquidity.